-As in past sessions, often the candidates' main idea was interesting but there tended to be insufficient evidence of depth and experimentation in visual development to achieve good results.
-This was frequently because the depiction of the idea was superficial and technically weak.
-The more interesting works were developed thoroughly, for example with more than one or two sketches.
+As in past sessions, often the candidates' main ideas were interesting, but there tended to be insufficient evidence of depth and experimentation in visual development.
+The more interesting works were those that were developed thoroughly, for example with more than one or two sketches.
 In some cases, although there was an interesting development of ideas, a lack of understanding of formal elements and technical skills prevented a successful resolution of the works.